2024 Rockford stabbings: Reactions

 In a statement released the day after the attacks, U.S. President Joe Biden stated that he and First Lady Jill Biden were "horrified to learn of the brutal attack carried out in Rockford last night".
 Biden further stated that they were "praying for the families of those who lost loved ones, and hoping that all those injured make a full recovery", expressed gratitude "for the heroic actions of local law enforcement, who confronted the suspect and prevented the loss of more innocent life", and pledged that his administration "will do everything in its power to help the people of Rockford and the broader community recover from this traumatic event".

-U.S. Representative Eric Sorensen, whose district covers Rockford, stated in a Twitter post that he was "grateful for quick actions of our police who were able to catch the suspect and prevent additional harm to our neighbors in Rockford".
+U.S. Representative Eric Sorensen, whose district covers Rockford, stated in a tweet that he was "grateful for quick actions of our police who were able to catch the suspect and prevent additional harm to our neighbors in Rockford".

 Rockford's mayor, Tom McNamara, described the attacks as a "random and senseless act of violence" and stated that his heart was "breaking for those who have lost their lives, their families and our community".